rwauger/Write-Back-Cache/readme.md

 7. Line size should also be power of 2 and at least 4 (bytes).

 8. It should use an LRU eviction policy.

-# Note
-1. This project can be pretty easy if you use good object-oriented style.
-2. You can work on group of 2.

-# Deadline - November 30, 2019

-# References
-Please refer to the cache.png for more details on output format and call.